-Parents sign up for volunteer commitments for the following school year.
-Secondsemester Evaluations take place in early June.
+Second-semester Evaluations take place in early June.
 The Senior Dinner is on the Friday of Evaluations week, and Graduation the following day officially ends the semester.
-Volunteer sign up for the following school year closes.

 For a detailed calendar of events go to TSRR and click on "calendar."